Dermatology · Papulosquamous Disorders

 2

-The classic physical exam finding is a well-demarcated, erythematous plaque with overlying silvery micaceous scale.
+The classic physical exam finding is a well-demarcated, erythematous plaque with silvery micaceous scale typically found on extensor surfaces.

 Confidence: